Jan 27, 2025

 Marketing is beneath them.

-They have PMF and are ready for scalable go-to-market tactics and teams.
+They already have PMF and are ready to scale go-to-market tactics and teams.

-Technical founders who write software get caught up in systems thinking, and approaching early go-to-market the same way inevitably leads to scaling the wrong message to the wrong people in the wrong channels.
-Making the effort
+Founders who write code often get caught in systems thinking.
+They want a scalable, repeatable engine—but that mindset leads to scaling the wrong message to the wrong people in the wrong channels.

-Manually DM 1000 people who should be buyers.
-Automation will not work.
+Manually DM 1,000 people who should be using your product.
+Automation won’t work.

-If your product's so great, why aren't people buying?
+If your product’s so great, why isn’t anyone using it?

-If you don't have at least $1M ARR you don't have product-market fit.
+If you don’t have at least $1M ARR, you don’t have PMF.